raymondotoo/raymondotoo.github.io/README.md

-# personal_CV.github.io-Public
+# My personal CV/Resume
-My personal CV/Resume
+This contains my personal portfolio with my resume and samples of my works.